Stoffel CLI Overview

 - Developer-Friendly: Intuitive commands that follow familiar patterns from tools like

-- Integrated Workflow: Seamless integration between development, compilation, and deployment
+- Integrated Workflow: Seamless integration between development, compilation, and execution

 Core Commands